lbroudoux/istio-demos/greeter/README.md

 * Details Circuit Breaker configuration

-Now, `504` error may occur just once or twice before being detected as outlier and removed from pool for `30s`.
+Now, `504` errors may occur just once or twice before being detected as outlier and removed from pool for `30s`.
 If letting the polling script a long time, you should see this errors frequence droppped as the eviction algorithm takes care of the number of time is has been detected as an outlier to weight the evistion time.

 Reset pod so that it responds immediatly.